 RELATED: Fantastic winter activities you need to try in Yukon, Canada

 Getting a glimpse of the sky’s show can be as simple as looking out the window—that is, if you happen to be extremely lucky and are also staying in an igloo in the middle of nowhere (which I hope is still a thing, because that would be awesome).
-For the rest of us, a better bet is to book an excursion with a tour operator from Whitehorse, such as Northern Tales.
+For the rest of us, a better bet is to book a northern lights excursion with a tour operator from Whitehorse, such as Northern Tales.

 Our group was picked up from the hotel around 9:30 p.m., and were driven about half an hour outside of the city before arriving at the most charming setup.
 A roaring bonfire greeted us, which was surrounded by a number of rustic log cabins warmed with wood-burning stoves.
 Cushion-covered benches lined the interior providing respite from the chill outside, and snacks such as hot chocolate, coffee, tea and cookies were spread out to keep hunger (and exhaustion) at bay.